 If you’re struggling to move forward and are struggling with building a strong relationship following a rejection, a therapist can help you identify negative patterns that are holding you back.
 This can look like individual therapy, where you’ll unpack how you’re feeling one-on-one with a therapist.
 Or, if you’re currently struggling in a relationship, couples counseling can help you understand how a fear of rejection or other factors is getting in the way of true intimacy and connection.

-Ellie Mental Health is here to help you find a therapist that’s just right for you so can get unstuck, get treatment for mental health issues like depression or anxiety, build emotional resiliency, and develop strong relationship built on a foundation of intimacy and trust.
+Ellie Mental Health is here to help you find a therapist that’s just right for you so you can get unstuck, get treatment for mental health issues like depression or anxiety, build emotional resilience, and develop strong relationships built on a foundation of intimacy and trust.

 Ready to find a therapist you can vibe with in a city near you?
 Get started on your healing journey today.